HubSpot/ui-extensions-examples/generate-quotes/README.md

 1. Choose `Import file from computer`, then `one file`, then `one object`, then select the `Products`.
 1. Select the [products.csv](./products.csv) file in this project and click `Next` and then `Finish` to finish the import.

-### Step 4: Install dependencies
+### Step 3: Install dependencies

-Now in the CLI, enter into this newly created folder by `cd generate-quotes`.
-You will need to run `npm install` in both the `/src/app/extensions` and `/src/app/app.functions` directories to install the dependencies for this project.
+Run `hs project install-deps` to install the dependencies for this project.

-### Step 5: Upload project
+### Step 4: Upload project

 Run `hs project upload`.
-Alternatively, if you’d like to build on this project, run `hs project dev` to kickoff the dev process and see changes reflected locally as you build.
+Alternatively, if you'd like to build on this project, run `hs project dev` to kickoff the dev process and see changes reflected locally as you build.

-### Step 6: Create a deal and view the card
+### Step 5: Create a deal and view the card

 HubSpot quotes are always associated with a deal record to track the progress of the quote.
 If you don’t have any deals in the account you’re using to view this sample, create a deal now.